python-websockets/websockets/docs/howto/cheatsheet.rst

   :meth:`~legacy.protocol.WebSocketCommonProtocol.pong` if you wish but it isn't needed in general.

-* If you aren't using :func:`~legacy.client.connect` as a context manager, call :meth:`~legacy.protocol.WebSocketCommonProtocol.close` to terminate the connection.
+* If you aren't using :func:`~client.connect` as a context manager, call :meth:`~legacy.protocol.WebSocketCommonProtocol.close` to terminate the connection.

 .. _debugging: